guiferpa/mars-rover/README.md

 ### Side jobs

-> :balloon: This project has `Makefile` as a job runner
+> :balloon: This project has `Makefile` as job runner

 #### Running lint
 ```sh